TheSongOfEnderion/josee/Chapters/Chapter 11 - Seed of Darkness.md

 But Jorgen remained frozen in shock.

 "...
-Move your fuckign fat ass!", Josee angrily shouted, "If I can't concentrate in killing this thing, I'll kill your young lady so fucking do it!"
+Move your fucking fat ass!", Josee angrily shouted, "If I can't concentrate in killing this thing, I'll end up killing your lady so fucking do it!"

 "Y-Yes!", Jorgen immediately left the room and blocked the door.